-- Students are expected to actively participate in class and online.
+- Students are expected to participate actively in class and online.
 Students must demonstrate familiarity with concepts, theories, and models discussed in the literature and readings.
-Lively discussion is expected. - Leadership is a group activity.
-Each student will organize and lead a small group discussion during class to explore the leadership aspects of a particular conflict.
+Lively discussion is expected. - Students should come to each class prepared to discuss an example of (1) a conflict situation in the literature or publicized in the media, or (2) a conflict where the student herself or himself was in a leadership role or an observer. - Leadership is a group activity.
+Each student will organize and lead discussions to explore the leadership aspects of a particular conflict.